schklom/Mirror-workflows/README.md

 - [ ] Translate input audio transcription to english.
 - [x] Allow to upload any file (video, audio) in any format and transcribe it.
 	- [ ] Limit max file size for server hosting.
-    - [ ] Allow to cut audio to X seconds before transcription.
+    - [x] Allow to cut audio to X seconds before transcription.
+    - [x] Option to disable file uploads.
 - [ ] Transcription history / save snippets
     - Publish to some **pastebin**-like service.